Cycling

 4. Balancing:

-Once the child is able to scoot independently, the next step is to ask them to scoot faster and when they are doing so, lifting both their feet off the ground.
-Keep reminding the child to sit straight and look up on the road and not down, as that’s the default tendency while learning this step.
-You can also hold the cycle from the back and let the child manoeuvre rest of the things.
+Once the child is able to scoot independently, the next step is to ask them to scoot faster and when they are doing so, lift both their feet off the ground.
+Keep reminding the child to sit straight and look up at the road and not down, as that’s the default tendency while learning this step.
+You can also hold the cycle from the back and let the child manoeuvre the rest of the things.
 It will help to give them a small distance to scoot with their feet up and gradually make it longer.
 You may have to run with the child in this case, so your fitness is also important 🙂

-5. Pedalling and braking
+5. Pedalling and braking:

 Once the child is comfortable riding with his feet off the ground, it is time to put the pedals back on.
 The child should be seated on the bike with one pedal up.
 Hold the handle with one hand and support the back of your child with the other.
-Tell your child to push the pedal down and move forward slowly.Take the hand off the handlebars and the back one by one once the child is confident.
+Tell your child to push the pedal down and move forward slowly.
+Take the hand off the handlebars and the back one by one once the child is confident.

 A few more sessions with holding the bike from the back or gently holding the child’s t-shirt at the back might be needed to give them enough fuel to fly in 2-3 days from here.
 You can also check out this innovative product that I recently saw somewhere and find out if you can make this at home.

 6. Keep practising: At this juncture, it is likely that your child is on the verge of taking on his own and all he needs is a little more push and support, so continue with that.
 Starting to pedal without any support needs practice and confidence.
-It is also possible that a few children may need a little longer than others at this point, especially ‘pushing and starting the cycle on their own’ .
+It is also possible that a few children may need a little longer than others at this point, especially ‘pushing and starting the cycle on their own’.
 There, you can tell them to push off the ground with the back leg to facilitate the starting, which again can take a few more hours but is very doable.

 If you have read the whole article, I am sure that you are an extremely committed parent and will give it your all to teach your child and I have no doubt that your child will soon be flying with his cycle.
-My only advise would be to not give up and keep trying and once learnt, keep practising.
+My only advice would be to not give up and keep trying and once learnt, keep practising.

 Here is an excellent resource with videos if you need more information about cycling